jcxiaoo/jcxiaoo.github.io/index.md

 ## Teaching

-- Fall 2023, MATH1010, _University Mathematics_, The Chinese University of Hong Kong.
+- Fall 2023, MATH1010, _University Mathematics_, Chinese University of Hong Kong.
-- Fall 2022, MATH6081, _Topics in Analysis I_, The Chinese University of Hong Kong.
+- Fall 2022, MATH6081, _Topics in Analysis I_, Chinese University of Hong Kong.

 ## Talks

 1. Apr.
 2024, _On a self-embedding problem for self-similar sets_, Chongqing University
 2. Apr.
 2024, _On a self-embedding problem for self-similar sets_, Workshop on Fractal Geometry, Zhejiang University
 3. Sep.
-2022, _On the existence of cut points of connected generalized Sierpinski carpets_, Workshop on Analysis and Probability, The Chinese University of Hong Kong
+2022, _On the existence of cut points of connected generalized Sierpinski carpets_, Workshop on Analysis and Probability, Chinese University of Hong Kong
 4. Oct.
 2021, _Existence of general recurrent fractal interpolation functions_, Yantai University
 5. Apr.
 2021, _Connected components of fractal squares_, Analysis Seminar, University of St Andrews